MCBE-Utilities/Slappers/Slappers.md

 # Slappers

 Slappers is a [BeAPI](https://github.com/MCBE-Utilities/BeAPI) module made for creating custom server NPCs.
 Slappers is a very popular server plugin for both Java Edition and Bedrock Edition of Minecraft.
 This module allows you to create Slappers that will work on personal worlds and even bedrock realms.
-Here is a demo of slapper in work. ([Demo](https://www.youtube.com/watch?v=oAnWlLMuHBQ&t=46s))
+Here is a demo of slappers in work. ([Demo](https://www.youtube.com/watch?v=oAnWlLMuHBQ&t=46s))

 The module can be either imported as a Minecraft Bedrock Addon or be used within another BeAPI project.